 But then not all the cinemagraphs at Clipstill are free.
 But the free ones are worth downloading.

-As long as you don’t use the cinemagraphs for the making of a commercial product, you don’t have to provide attribution for the free cinemagraphs you use.
+As long as you don’t use the cinemagraphs as part of a commercial product, you don’t have to provide attribution for the free cinemagraphs you use.

 Incidentally, the first menu item on Clipstill is FREE Cinemagraphs.

-Cinemagraphs are offered in the MP4 format and the free version is set at 640 x 480.
+Cinemagraphs are offered in the MP4 format and the free version is set at a resolution of 640 x 480.

-Your email is required before you can downloads a free clip.
+Your email is required before you can download a free clip.
 Why email?
 To send you a receipt for purchasing a clip at $0.00.

 Free cinemagraphs are offered every month.
 So, you would have come back often to check the latest offerings.

-If you don’t mind crediting the copyright holders of the videos to use their work for free, then you can use the videos in Videovo for your YouTube projects.
+If you don’t mind crediting the copyright holders of the videos to use their work for free, then you can use the videos in Videvo for your YouTube projects.

 Videos are created by community members.
 So, the quality can be a little uneven.
-But there are some gems if you look hard enough.
+But there are gems, if you care to look hard enough.